josidbobo/Contributions/README.md

 https://github.com/prince-curie/literate-octo-palm-tree/pull/15
 3. Worked on the corrections given by my team lead on the ERC-20 token file to create the token and assign permissions on the distributor file. https://github.com/josidbobo/literate-octo-palm-tree/commit/0c98be0d063862dbb157fed7f3025a52a97739d9

+# Second Task Contributions
+Worked on the Tests for our smart contract